Phantom1003/obsidian-slide-note/README.md

 file: [[example.pdf]]
 ```

+This field also supports the absolute path in desktop mode.
+However, if you also want to view your notes on your phone, you should not use the absolute path.
-This field also supports the absolute path.
-But we don't suggest you use the relative path, please use the obsidian built-in link name, using the relative path may produce unexpected behaviors.
+Besides, we also don't suggest you use the relative path, please use the obsidian built-in link name, using the relative path may produce unexpected behaviors.

 #### 1.1.2 `page` Field